jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 </iframe>

 ###  Linear Temperature Trends by Country (°C/decade)
 Since a linear model can effectively approximate the observed trends at both global and local scales, I applied simple linear regression to each country’s time series data to quantify changes in climate indicators such as surface temperature.
-The slope of the fitted line represents the average rate of temperature change per year, which I then scaled to °C per decade for more straightforward interpretation and comparison across regions.
+The slope of the fitted regression line represents the average rate of temperature change per year, which I then scaled to °C per decade for more straightforward interpretation and comparison across regions.

 ### Why Linear Regression?

-Linear regression is a straightforward method for modeling long-term trends, providing a **first-order estimate** of how an indicator changes over time.
+Linear regression is a method for modeling long-term trends, providing a **first-order estimate** of how an indicator changes over time.
 It captures:

 -  **The direction** of change (warming or cooling)
 -  **The rate** of change (slope in °C/year → °C/decade)
--  While it doesn't capture non-linear effects or fluctuations, it's widely used as a baseline trend indicator.
+- While it doesn't capture non-linear effects or fluctuations, it fits well most of the observed distributions and is therefore a good baseline trend indicator.

 ### Country Code Reference